 The main law enforcement institutions that administer justice in Lithuania are the courts.
 Article 1, Part 1 of the Law on the Constitutional Court of the Republic of Lithuania stipulates that the Constitutional Court of the Republic of Lithuania guarantees the supremacy of the Constitution of the Republic of Lithuania in the legal system and constitutional legality by deciding in accordance with the established procedure whether laws and other acts passed by the Seimas do not conflict with the Constitution, as well as whether acts of the President of the Republic and the Government do not conflict to the Constitution or the laws.
 (Law of the Constitutional Court of the Republic of Lithuania // TAR, 1993, No. 24-0 (current version 2022-09-01)).
 The court system is established by the Constitution of the Republic of Lithuania, this and other laws.
 The integrated court system of the Republic of Lithuania consists of courts of general competence and specialized courts.
 Only the courts have the right to resolve disputes between individuals on behalf of the state and to state in their final act which party is right and which is wrong, which person is guilty and which is not.
-By applying to the court, a person can defend his rights, freedoms or interests protected by law both from the actions or inactions of other private natural or legal persons, and from the actions or inactions of state institutions or officials.
+By applying to the court, a person can defend his rights, freedoms or interests protected by law both from the actions or officials.